Trump vows birthright citizenship ‘will be ended one way or the other,’ as Hill debate rages

 "This is just more of the same of what he's been saying," she said, referring to Trump's remarks on immigration.
 "What he was saying today has no relationship to what his authority is, but that's of course not unusual."

-Fox News’ Gregg Re and Louis Casiano contributed to this report.
+Fox News’ Gregg Re, Mike Emanuel and Louis Casiano contributed to this report.